Activists slam South Korea's crackdown on propaganda against North Korea | DW | 21.07.2020

 Read more: What's driving North Korea's aggression toward the South?

-"I do not think that this government is genuinely interested in human rights in North Korea," said Song Young-chae, a professor at Seoul's Samgmyung University and an activist with The Worldwide Coalition to Stop Genocide in North Korea — an organization that has also sent balloons into the North.
+"I do not think that this government is genuinely interested in human rights in North Korea," Song Young-chae, a professor at Seoul's Samgmyung University, told DW.
+"There is nothing that these two groups have done that threatens reunification," said Song, who is also an activist with The Worldwide Coalition to Stop Genocide in North Korea — an organization that has also sent balloons into the North.

-"It's teaching them about freedom, about the lives that other people live, about what we in the South have," he told DW.
+"It's teaching them about freedom, about the lives that other people live, about what we in the South have," he said.
 "That is what is going to help bring about reunification."

 'Make North Korea happy'